en

 A parents’ page in a Mexican passport

-Matrícula Consular is extremely popular among Mexicans in the US.
-This form of identification enables them to obtain an Individual Taxpayer Identification Number (ITIN) for filing tax returns and working legally.
+The Consular ID card is extremely popular among Mexicans in the US.
+It lets them obtain an Individual Taxpayer Identification Number (ITIN) for working legally.
 In several states, the card also allows them to obtain a driver’s license.

 Mexican driver’s licenses